Tag Archives: History (U.S. president) – John F. Kennedy

 FEATURE image: Civil Rights March on Washington, D.C.
 (Leaders of the march posing in front of the statue of Abraham Lincoln, Lincoln Memorial.) by Rowland Scherman (b.
 1937), for the U.S. Information Agency.
 Press and Publications Service.
 Public Domain/U.S. National Archives and Records Administration.

 Sensing a national breakthrough for civil rights, Rev. Dr. Martin Luther King, Jr. joined civil rights leaders to plan a March on Washington for Wednesday, August 28, 1963.
 The great march filled the VIP section at the Lincoln Memorial and the National Mall to past the Washington Monument, a distance of almost one mile.
 The March on Washington is remembered for King’s “I Have a Dream” speech and the massive crowd’s hopeful jubilation.
-The meeting with President Kennedy was more than a polite courtesy call to the White House–it helped coordinate political strategy for the movement that would have concrete ramifications for the Civil Rights Act of 1964 following Kennedy’s death.
+The meeting with President John F. Kennedy afterwards was more than a polite courtesy call to the White House–it helped coordinate political strategy for the movement that would have concrete ramifications for the Civil Rights Act of 1964 following Kennedy’s death.

 By John P. Walsh